The Beatles: Rock Band: Music production

 While live recordings of songs, such as "Paperback Writer" at the Budokan, were available, Martin believed some of these renditions were sloppy and would not be enjoyable to play.
 Instead, he took the studio versions and added audio effects from the live performances to create a "live concert" ambiance.
 In several instances, the team also opted to slightly restructure the endings to certain songs, particularly those that fade out.
 Differences in editing between the album versions and in-game versions of songs continued with the release of downloadable content, notably the inclusion of a once-missing final chord at the end of the Abbey Road closer "Her Majesty".

-Dhani Harrison has stated the game will include "stuff that has never been heard, never been released".
+Dhani Harrison stated the game would include "stuff that has never been heard, never been released".
 Some of the new material includes band chatter and instrument tunes taken from recorded performances.
 This audio plays during the loading screens or bookends certain songs.
 Within the Abbey Road studio, Martin recreated some of the incidental sound, played through speakers but capturing the acoustics of the studio room.
 In one instance, for example, this process involved recording four people miming the act of drinking tea.
 The entirety of the game's credits are also made up of this band chatter and studio takes.

 In coordination with the art team, sound programmers attempted to realistically map the game's note tracks relative to the real performances by the Beatles.
 For guitar parts, colored notes were selected not necessarily to match tonally with the music, but to replicate the movement and finger positioning used by the original performers.
 These were then matched against ten different strumming animations to be used for the virtual depictions of the guitarists.
 The "Expert" difficulty drum tracks attempt to match every single drum beat that is performed in a song, including some peculiar rhythms brought about by Starr's ambidextrous drumming habits.
 Vocals were slowed down and broken into phonetic segments, allowing the art team to determine the appropriate facial movement for the virtual characters to go along with the lyrics.